tziegler-tud/replicator/README.md

 Any mic supported by the pi.
 I am using the ones below, which add the benefit of having some LEDs and still allow access to some GPIOs:
 - [Seedstudio ReSpeaker 4-Mic Array](https://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/)
 - [Seedstudio ReSpeaker 2-Mic Array](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/)

+## Installation and Quick start:
+For a basic installation, it is enough to clone this repo, install the modules (run npm install for both package.json in root dir and package.json in /src dir), and add an empty database to your mongo instance.
+Then, you need to set up your configuration using the /config dir:
+### Database config:
+Create a file db.json and include the following keys: